MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

 ---
-title: "Set up a pay-as-you-go plan | MicrosoftDocs"
+title: Set up a pay-as-you-go plan
-description: Follow these steps to set up pay-as-you-go billing with an Azure subscription You can do so in the Power Platform admin center or within Power Apps.
+description: Follow these steps to set up pay-as-you-go plans with an Azure subscription.
+You can do so in the Power Platform admin center or within Power Apps.
 author: amiyapatr-zz
 ms.component: pa-admin
 ms.topic: conceptual